-The quality of store bought jerky can be hit or miss so why roll the dice when you can make it better at home?
+The quality of store-bought jerky can be hit or miss so why roll the dice when you can make it better at home?

 Jerky is a fun snack, but it is far more versatile than you might imagine.
 Like BLT sandwiches?
 Bench the bacon and play the jerky.
 Like bacon in your salad?
 Jerk it and replace it.
-Many of things bacon can do, jerky can do too, often better!
+Many of the things bacon can do, jerky can do too, often better!

 For the uninitiated, jerky is dried meat that retains much of the nutritional value of fresh meat but weighs less than half and takes up a lot less space.
 And it is a lot healthier than you think.
 Start by looking at the ingredient list of a bag of jerky in the store.
 Now look at the ingredient list in the recipe below.
 USDA calls it “nutrient dense.”
 We eat it as a treat nowadays, but in the days before refrigeration, it was once an important source of protein.